photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Why is PhotoPrism getting stuck in a restart loop? ###

-This typically happens when Docker was configured to automatically restart the app after failures.
-Fatal errors are typically caused by one of the following conditions:
+This happens when Docker was configured to automatically restart the app after failures.
+Fatal errors are often caused by one of the following conditions:

 1. Your (virtual) server disk is full
 2. There is disk space left, but the [inode limit](https://serverfault.com/questions/104986/what-is-the-maximum-number-of-files-a-file-system-can-contain) has been reached